 - Following the instructions provided on the WHITE universal proxy card to submit a proxy over the Internet.
-Your Internet vote must be received by [•] [a.m./p.m.]
-Eastern Standard Time on [•], 2023, to be counted. - Following the instructions provided on the WHITE universal proxy card to complete, sign, date and promptly return a later dated WHITE universal proxy card.
-Your proxy card must be received by [•] [a.m./p.m.]
-Eastern Standard Time on [•], 2023, to be counted. - You may send a timely executed written notice that you are revoking your proxy to our Corporate Secretary at 11622 El Camino Real, Suite 100, San Diego, California 92130. - You may attend the Meeting and vote online.
+Your Internet vote must be received by 11:59 p.m.
+Eastern Standard Time on November 8, 2023, to be counted. - Following the instructions provided on the WHITE universal proxy card to complete, sign, date and promptly return a later dated WHITE universal proxy card.
+Your proxy card must be received by November 9, 2023 to be counted, so please mail back with sufficient time. - You may send a timely executed written notice that you are revoking your proxy to our Corporate Secretary at 11622 El Camino Real, Suite 100, San Diego, California 92130. - You may attend the Meeting and vote online.
 Simply attending the Meeting without voting will not, by itself, revoke your proxy.